RIOT-OS/RIOT/tests/pkg_fatfs_vfs/README.md

 To use this test on native you can either use a FAT-formatted image file or directly use the mkfs command from the RIOT shell.
 Use `make image` to extract a prepared image file that already contains a simple test.txt file.
-This is only a convinience function to allow testing against a "default linux" formatted fat volume without the need to call mount or other stuff that may require super user privileges.
+This is only a convenience function to allow testing against a "default linux" formatted fat volume without the need to call mount or other stuff that may require super user privileges.
 Optionally `make compressed-image` can be used to generate the compressed image that is in turn used by `make image`.